PatyRey/Adv-Legal-Ethics-Cyber/Chapter 13.md

 `d`
 ##

-2. SP 800-161 organizes security controls for SCRM (Supply chain risk management) into which of the following categories
+2. SP 800-161 organizes security controls for SCRM (Supply chain risk management) into which of the following categories?

 - Access control
 - Maintenance